ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 12. Hypothesis Tests

 - :card_index: __Dates__: Nov 12-16 _(Holiday Nov 12)_
-- :paperclip: __Topics__: Now we look more carefully at how to test a claim with a hypothesis test.
-Statistical investigations begin with research questions.
+- :paperclip: __Topics__: Now we look more carefully at the second type of inferential task: testing a claim about a population parameter.
 We begin our discussion of hypothesis tests with research questions that require us to test a claim.
 Later we look at how a claim becomes a hypothesis.
 - :file_folder: __Notes__:
     + Introduction to Hypothesis Tests
     + Hypothesis test for one Mean